 4 Grilling Myths That Aren’t True

-There’s no shortage of grilling myths out there, from how many times to turn a steak to whether you must have grill marks on food or not.
-The truth is that many of the “laws of grilling” that have been drilled into our brains since childhood (looking at you, Dad) might not be what you think.
+There’s no shortage of grilling myths, from how many times to turn a steak to whether you must have grill marks on food.
+The truth is that many of the “laws of grilling” drilled into our brains since childhood (looking at you, Dad) might not be what you think.
 Grilling is an area of cooking in which “that’s the way we’ve always done it” rules the roost, but there are grilling myths that you need to unlearn STAT.

 Grilling Myths to Abandon ASAP

 Do you know what BTUs are?
 Do you need to?
 What about using cooking spray on grates — yay or nay?
 Is it cool to skip using the meat thermometer, or is there something there we should heed?
 Worry not; Chad’s has the answers.